moh-cyber40/Platform-Explorers-Cohort-1/README.md

 ## Getting Started

 Throughout this cohort you'll find many project tracks and use cases, so we encourage you to fork this repository:

+1. Select the **Fork** button in the upper right-hand corner of the repository or select this button:
  [![Fork](https://img.shields.io/badge/Fork-Repository-blue?style=flat-square)](https://github.com/PlatformExplorers/Platform-Explorers-Cohort-1/fork)
+2. Review the Project Materials: Each project folder contains all necessary information to get started.